prasansrini/calculator-testing-automation/README.md

 # Introduction
 Scripts to automated tests for Samsung Calculator mobile application.

-## How to:
+## Setup:
 1. Run `setup.bat` for Windows or `setup.sh` for Linux.
 This script installs the dependencies and starts appium server.
-2. Connect a Samsung device and install Android drivers.
+2. Install Android drivers including build-tools in Android SDK.
+3. Connect an Android Samsung device.

+## Tests using python
-3. Open this repository in VS Code and run `python tests.py`
+Open this repository in VS Code and run `python tests.py` to run Android tests.

+## Tests using maven projects:
+Run `cd windows-tests` and `run_windows_tests.bat`(`run_linux_tests.sh` if the host is Linux).

 ## Technology used:
 1. Appium